List of Sports in Chinese with Pictures

 These are the list of sports in Chinese.
 Hope this article was helpful to Chinese learners and sports fans alike!

 We always love to share more with you.
-If you have any suggestions, leave a comment or sign up our free trial to learn Mandarin and download the Chinese App for more Chinese language materials and to learn Mandarin online.
+If you have any suggestions, leave a comment or sign up for our free trial to learn Mandarin and download the Chinese App for more Chinese language materials and to learn Mandarin online.